GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/recipes/devops.md

 after the bootstrap deployment has been applied.
 Then the user can run `terraform init` in the bootstrapd deployment to transfer the state from local to GCS.

 Type: boolean

-### enable_terragrunt

-Whether to convert to a Terragrunt deployment.
-If set to "false", generate Terraform-only configs and the CICD pipelines will only use Terraform.
-Default to "true".

-Type: boolean